 - Corrugated tanks can be buried in to 1m in ground

-- Plastic storage tanks can’t be fully buried however you can help to hide them with planting.
+- HDPE storage tanks can’t be fully buried however you can help to hide them with planting.

 Repairs and Maintenance

 Not surprisingly, as water tanks have been very common in the USA for many years, there is a whole industry devoted to repairing, maintaining and cleaning them.